YunoHost/doc/pages/06.contribute/10.packaging_apps/60.advanced/30.sso_ldap_integration/sso_ldap_integration.md

 LDAP is a de-facto standard when it comes to sharing a common user account database between multiple applications, hence its use in the context of YunoHost.

 However, each app does implement LDAP support in its own specific way (or doesn't), and needs to be provided with parameters to actually talk to YunoHost's LDAP database, usually via its config file.
-It is advise to look for real-life example of apps implementing these (such as Nextcloud, Wekan, ...) but you will usually need to provide:
+It is advise to look for real-life example of apps implementing these (such as Nextcloud, Wekan...) but you will usually need to provide:

 - LDAP host: `localhost` / `127.0.0.1`
 - LDAP port: `389`